simodima/mon/README.md

 # Configuration

-We provide sensible defaults for every configuration, but if you need to customize metrics here the list of env variables to provide:
+We provide defaults for every configuration, but if you need to customize metrics here the list of env variables to provide:

 - `MON_STATSD`: enable\disable statsd metrics, default disabled (example: `MON_STATSD=true`)
 - `MON_STATSDHOST`: the hostname of statsd daemon (example: `MON_STATSDHOST=localhost`)